npernat/interactions/paper.md

 The identification of plant species from the iNaturalists images were done blind, meaning, the suggestions of the App for the single images were not provided.
 During the time of the Hackathon the expert botanists could identify a subset of ~300 iNaturalist images, of which we used 250 for this test study.
 Of these 250 images, a plant species was identified in 15.2%, a plant genus on 44.4%, and a plant family on 69.2% (Table 1) by the botanists.

-Table 1: Proportion of identifiable plant species, genera and families from iNaturalist images by experts (need_id = plant unknown to the botanist, noflower = plant, but no flower, unidentifiable = no plant at all).
+**Table 1**: Proportion of identifiable plant species, genera and families from iNaturalist images by experts (need_id = plant unknown to the botanist, noflower = plant, but no flower, unidentifiable = no plant at all).
 | **Species** | **n** | **%** |
 |---|---|---|
 | identified | 38 | 15.2 |